charleskawczynski/BetweenFlags.jl/docs/src/Functions/LevelBased.md

 # Level-based functions
-  The level-based version of BetweenFlags is needed for things like finding functions, where then "end" of a `function` should not be confused with the "end" of an `if` statement inside the function.
-Therefore, the "level" corresponding to that function should be zero, both on the opening and closing of the function.
+  The level-based version of BetweenFlags is needed for things like finding functions, where then "end" of a `function` cannot be confused with the "end" of an `if` statement inside the function.
+Therefore, the "level" corresponding to that function should be zero both on the opening and closing of the function.

 ##  Examples: